Administrative Medicine Eligibility Requirements

 - Professional organizations

 - CME related to medical administration

-- At least 2 years of cumulative experience in an administrative position and currently enrolled in a Master’s degree in Business Administration, Medical Management, Health Administration or other advanced degree in healthcare management/administration.
+- At least 2 years of cumulative experience in an administrative position and currently enrolled in a Master’s degree program in Business Administration, Medical Management, Health Administration or other advanced degree program in healthcare management/administration.
 Requires:

-- Letter of current enrollment status from institution
+- Letter of current enrollment status from institution AND

 - Letters of Reference or Qualification Assessment forms from three (3) individuals who can verify and describe directly observed skills, abilities, and interest in the areas of medical administrative experience.

 - All U.S. physicians must perform a self-query of the National Practitioner Data Bank and submit the report.
 Get your self-query report at www.npdb-hipdb.hrsa.gov.
 All Canadian physicians must request a Testament Statement from each province in which a license is held, verifying that there have been no disciplinary actions against the applicant.

 - Submit a current curriculum vitae, which includes medical school, degrees earned, and work experience, in chronological order.